daveo90/bounty-program/bounties/Digital Assets Platform v3.md

 ## SCOPE

-### 1- Architecture re design:
+### 1- Architecture redesign:
 New architecture implementation as in [dev.fermat.org](http://dev.fermat.org).
-Full implementation of 33 new plugins.
+Full implementation of 33 new plug-ins.

 **Size:** 40%
 **Fermat components:**